- Environment & Conservation

 Fill out and submit the Illegal Dumping Report Form or call (206) 684-7587 to report problems on public property.
 Reports will be resolved in 10 business days.

 This map shows reports of illegal dumping on public property that are currently under investigation.
 The map does not show reports made for private property.

 Data on this map is updated weekly and may not show recent reports you’ve made.
 If you reported illegal dumping over a week ago and do not see it on this map, the report has been closed and you should receive an email notification.

 Issues on private property

-To report accumulation of junk storage, inoperable or junk cars parked in yards, or other types of stored materials on or around private property, contact the Department of Planning & Development's Code Compliance Division.
-Use the Code Violation Complaint Form or call the DPD Violation Complaint Line at (206) 615-0808.
+To report junk stored in or around private property, contact the Seattle Department of Construction & Inspections Code Compliance Division through their Code Violation Complaint Form or Violation Complaint Line at (206) 615-0808.